SuhaasNachannagari/6DegreesNFL/README.md

 ## Project Motivation

 The NFL is a highly interconnected ecosystem.
 Players move between teams, line up beside future Hall-of-Famers, and share the field with rising rookies.
-This project explores that network by asking: _“Can you trace a path between any two NFL players through shared team-game appearances?”_ The user becomes more informed about the history of this beautiful game, and a mini-game lies where you can try to find players that are ATLEAST 5 degrees apart.
+This project explores that network by asking: _“Can you trace a path between any two NFL players through shared team-game appearances?”_

+The user becomes more informed about the history of this beautiful game, and a fun mini-game lies where you can try to find players that are ATLEAST 5 degrees apart.
 Congratulations if you manage to get to 6, it's considered nearly impossible.
 And anything past that?
 Good luck.

 A key trait of this specific application is to visualize the implicit connections between players across generations and rosters using actual participation data — not just rosters or transactions.
 It made the process of consolidating everything that much harder, but it is the only way to account for trades and make the system wholly accurate - we do not want to say that 2 players traded for one another, however rare that may be in the NFL, shared the field together.
 However roster data per year would have it so both played on the Jaguars in 2023 for example, thus we need to take the extra, painful precaution of analyzing individual game logs and all participants.